ukaea/PROCESS/documentation/proc-pages/physics-models/profiles/plasma_temperature_profile.md

     ### Calculate core values | `set_physics_variables()`

-    The core electron temperature is calculated using the `tcore` method.
+    The core electron temperature is calculated using the [`tcore`](plasma_temperature_profile.md#electron-core-density-of-a-pedestalised-profile--tcore) method.

     #### Electron core density of a pedestalised profile | `tcore()`

     This function calculates the core electron density for a pedestalsied profile in $\text{keV}$.
 The inclusion of a new $\beta_T$ exponent term allows a more accurate description of temperature profiles with a triangular shape or a strong gradient near the pedestal (characteristic of regimes with an [internal transport barrier](https://wiki.fusion.ciemat.es/wiki/Internal_Transport_Barrier)).

+    A list of input parameters for calculating the core plasma temperature can be found below.

     | Profile parameter / Input               | Temperature   |
     |----------------------------------|-----------|